Exposing Medical Students to Orthopaedic Surgery Subspecialties

 - Didactic sessions: Through one-hour discussions each morning before surgical cases or clinic, you will participate in didactic sessions that will help you integrate medical and surgical knowledge in the care of patients.

-- One day with our Program Director
+- One day with our Program Director, in the OR or in clinic.

 Residency Program Candidacy